tizianoluziramos/TypeScript-Lenguage-Proyect/README.md

 4. The format is for example: "FR", "ES", etc. (Specify the language you want to use).

       Import in TypeScript:
-   import * as yourlenguage from 'tslproject'
+   import * as lenguage from 'tslproject'

       Or if you're using JavaScript(Unsupported version for only spanish):
    import * as spanish from './importar.js';